Battlezone (2008 video game): Evolved

 Evolved gameplay is an update of the original game.
 It features the core mechanics of the classic mode while adding Deathmatch, Team Deathmatch, and Capture the Flag multiplayer modes, 1080i graphics, Dolby 5.1 audio and support for Xbox Live Vision.

 Classic

-Classic gameplay is unchanged from the original, however, Achievements and Leaderboards are added.
+Classic gameplay is unchanged from the original, but Achievements and Leaderboards are added.

 Features

-It features 1080i graphics, Dolby 5.1 audio and an online mode to play against 2 - 4 friends in Deathmatch and Capture the Flag modes, and incorporates Xbox Live Vision support enabling players to see their friends during play.
+The game features 1080i graphics, Dolby 5.1 audio and an online mode to play against 2 - 4 friends in Deathmatch and Capture the Flag modes, and incorporates Xbox Live Vision support enabling players to see their friends during play.

 Reception

 The game has received generally mixed reviews.
-While acclaimed for "the gameplay appeal to make it worth a look" and "the additions made by Atari and Stainless give that much more value" but others have said "The simple appeal of 3D tank combat is one that certainly has a place on a service like XBLA, but this awkward update gets stuck between misplaced reverence for the original and distracting concessions to modern gaming conventions."
+Although it was acclaimed for "the gameplay appeal to make it worth a look" and "the additions made by Atari and Stainless give that much more value", others on the other hand called it an awkward update that gets stuck between misplaced reverence for the original and distracting concessions to modern gaming conventions.